| DAVE'S

 in the honky tonks/ kickin' hippies' asses and raisin' hell." - Up

 Against The Wall Redneck Mother - Ray Wylie Hubbard.
+Unlike our

 Northern Territory no truckies flattened bars by driving rigs into them